budryerson/TFMini-Plus-I2C/README.md

 # TFMini-Plus-I2C
 ### PLEASE NOTE:

+An device that quits unexpectedly can leave the I2C bus in a hung state, waiting for a data transfer to finish.
+With version 1.5.0 of this library, users can call `recoverI2CBus()` instead of `wire.begin()` in the `setup()` portion of a sketch.
+See the library code file for more details.

+Also in this version, redundant code to close the I2C interface following a `requestFrom()` created problems for some users.
+It was not needed and has been eliminated.

+Three commands names have changed inn this version:
+OBTAIN_FIRMWARE_VERSION  is now GET_FIRMWARE_VERSION
+RESTORE_FACTORY_SETTINGS is now HARD_RESET
+SYSTEM_RESET             is now SOFT_RESET

-With version v1.4.0, data variables are changed from unsigned to signed 16bit integers in order to support error codes returned in the `dist` (distance) and `flux` (signal strength) data.
+With version v1.4.0, data variables changed from unsigned to signed 16bit integers in order to support error codes returned in the `dist` (distance) and `flux` (signal strength) data.
 The only wokring error code at the moment is `-1` returned as `flux` data when the return signal is saturated.

 In the example code, `printStatus()` or `printErrorStatus()` has been replaced with `printFrame()` in response to a failed `getData()` or `printReply()` if responding to `sendCommand()`.
 <hr />

 ### Arduino library for the Benewake TFMini-Plus using I2C communication interface

-The **TFMini-S** is largely compatible with the **TFMini-Plus** and therefore able to use this library.
-One difference is that the **TFMini-Plus** switches immediately upon command to change communication mode (`SET_I2C_MODE`, `SET_SERIAL_MODE`), whereas the **TFMini-S** requires a following SAVE_SETTING command.
-This library is _not compatible_ with the **TFMini**, which is an entirely different product with its own command and data structure.
+The **TFMini-S** is said to be compatible with the **TFMini-Plus** and therefore able to use this library.
+However, this library is *not compatible* with the **TFMini**, which is a different product with its own command and data structure.

 Since hardware version 1.3.5 and firmware version 1.9.0, the TFMini-Plus can be configured to use the **I2C** (two-wire) protocol for its communication interface.
 The command to configure the device for **I2C** communication must be sent using the **UART** interface.
-Therefore, configuration should be made prior to the device's service installation either by using the **TFMini-Plus** library or by using a serial GUI test application available from the manufacturer.
+Therefore, configuration should be made prior to the device's service installation either by using the TFMini-Plus library or by using a serial GUI test application available from the manufacturer.
 Thereafter, this libarary can be used for all further communication with the device.

 This library calls the Arduino standard I2C/Two-Wire Library.

-Additionaly, this device can be configured to output a binary (high/low) voltage level to signal that a detected object is within or beyond a user-defined range.
-Please see the manufacturer's Product Manual in 'documents' for more information about the **I/O** output mode.
-The **I/O** modes are not supported in this library.
-Please do not attempt to use any **I/O** commands that may be defined in this library's header file.
 <hr />

 ### Arduino Library Commands